Branko Švarc

-Dr. Branko Švarc (1894–1972) was Croatian judge and Mayor of Koprivnica.
+Dr. Branko Švarc (1894–1972) was a Croatian judge and Mayor of Koprivnica.

 Švarc was born in Koprivnica to a Croatian Jewish family.
 His father was suits trader. Švarc was educated in Prague and Zagreb.
 He was an active member of the "Academics Club" and later a member of the numerous societies in Koprivnica. Švarc was married to Marija (née Brozović) Švarc, sister of a notable veterinary historian Leander Brozović.
 In 1932 he was elected as a Mayor of Koprivnica, position which he held until 1937.
 During World War II Švarc joined the Partisans.
 In Varaždin Švarc held the position of a judge. Švarc died in 1972 and is buried in a Jewish part of Koprivnica cemetery.